 We’ll get back to that story a little later…

-History of Croatian food…It would be very difficult for me to answer the question, ‘What is the national dish of Croatia?’ if I had to chose a single dish or a single menu it would be impossible because the Croatian cuisine is distinctly regional, and sampling each one of the local specialties is an exceptional and totally different experience.
-It can roughly be divided into Mediterranean and continental, even though the Mediterranean cuisine along the coast differs from the cuisine found in the hinterland or on the smaller islands, not to mention the differences between specialties found in Istria in the north and down in southern Dalmatia.
+History of Croatian food…It would be very difficult for me to answer the following question, ‘What is the national dish of Croatia?’ if I had to choose a single dish or a single menu it would be impossible because the Croatian cuisine is distinctly regional, and sampling each one of the local specialities is an exceptional and totally different experience.
+It can roughly be divided into Mediterranean and continental, even though the Mediterranean cuisine along the coast differs from the cuisine found in the hinterland or on the smaller islands, not to mention the differences between specialities found in Istria in the north and down in southern Dalmatia.

 At the other end of the spectrum, a recent group of 6 Foodie and Wine buffs, from Brisbane, Melbourne and Sydney, visited Croatia for the very first time.

 Their expectations were high!
-Following a 7 day luxury cruise Split to Dubrovnik on a small authentic timber gulet boat where they were treated to great traditional Dalmatian meals on board, they were also treated to some of the very best of Croatian wines and wine tastings at various Island vineyards discovering wine varieties of grape that they had never heard about before!
-Wine tastings were taking on a whole new and exciting meaning to this group! ..They were so impressed, and following the cruise I prepared an 8 day itinerary on land.
-First stop was a degustation 6 course menu and wine tasting at BIBICH Vineyards near Skradin…an hour north of Split.…they were so impressed, they bought boxes of BIBICH wine to take home to Australia…!
-Here they found first class cuisine and world class wines as far as they were concerned..they were in awe of this establishment, the 500 year old restored vineyard of Alen Bibich.
-Their other extraordinary culinary event was enjoyed at the multi award winning restaurant of PELEGRINI in Šibenik..Not knowing what to expect, but trusting in my recommendation they entered the restaurant at 12.30pm …4 hours later they finally dragged themselves away…calling me to rave over the quality of this fine dining restaurant that continues to be acclaimed as Number One in Croatia 3 years running!
-The attention to detail, the explanations of the cuisine and wines by waiter and sommelier were so appreciated..One of the group, an avid photographer photographed each bottle of wine, every cork and every glass of alcoholic beverage along the way…Here is the email I received following thir return home to Australia……
+Following a 7-day cruise Split to Dubrovnik on a luxurious authentic timber gulet boat where they were treated to great traditional Dalmatian meals on board, they were also treated to some of the very best of Croatian wines and wine tastings at various Island vineyards discovering wine varieties of grape that they had never heard about before!
+Wine tastings were taking on a whole new and exciting meaning to this group! ..They were so impressed, and following the cruise, I prepared an 8-day itinerary on land.
+First stop was a degustation 6-course menu and wine tasting at BIBICH Vineyards near Skradin…an hour north of Split.…they were so impressed, they bought boxes of BIBICH wine to take home to Australia…!
+Here they found first-class cuisine and world-class wines as far as they were concerned..they were in awe of this establishment, the 500-year-old restored vineyard of Alen Bibich.
+Their other extraordinary culinary event was enjoyed at the multi-award-winning restaurant of PELEGRINI in Šibenik..Not knowing what to expect, but trusting in my recommendation they entered the restaurant at 12.30pm …4 hours later they finally dragged themselves away…calling me to rave over the quality of this fine dining restaurant that continues to be acclaimed as Number One in Croatia 3 years running!
+The attention to detail, the explanations of the cuisine and wines by waiter and sommelier were so appreciated..One of the group, an avid photographer photographed each bottle of wine, every cork and every glass of alcoholic beverage along the way…Here is the email I received following their return home to Australia……

 The land part of our holiday was equally terrific.
-We would especially like to thank you for helping put together a well paced 8 days with lots of variety Our driver Marin was a champion, great sense of humour and lots of tit bits of information.
-I am not sure which of our two special lunches I would but first, both were outstanding with world class food and wine.
-Our Bibich Wines arrived safely back home and will bring back great memories in years to come.
+We would especially like to thank you for helping put together a well-paced 8 days with lots of variety Our driver Marin was a champion, great sense of humour and lots of titbits of information.
+I am not sure which of our two special lunches I would but first, both were outstanding with world-class food and wine.
+Our Bibich Wines arrived safely back home and will bring back great memories in the years to come.
 Each of the guides you arranged for us were delightful individuals with excellent English and they gave us a much better understanding not just of the sights but of the history and character of Croatia.

-Probably the least known region in Croatia is Slavonija and yet it has so much to offer, particularly in the field of privately run Bed and Breakfasts that are now being offered and down to earth agritourism properties.
-Slavonija (not to be confused with Slovenia) is the region .over in the east near the Hungarian border.. flat fertile fields as far as the eye can see..and once the food bowl of the nation until the EU market introduced European food at very compeditive prices…however, this area still today produces a range of smallgoods,smoked meats and pork rinds, sausages of all descriptions including their famous blood sausage, salamis , jams, marmalades, sauerkraut, pickled vegetables, wheat products, sauces and vinegars..The wines of this region are also outstanding..There is much to delight the food and wine hedonist in Slavonija…home to some of the nation’s leading winemakers.
+Probably the least known region in Croatia is Slavonia and yet it has so much to offer, particularly in the field of privately run Bed and Breakfasts that are now being offered and down to earth agritourism properties.
+Slavonija (not to be confused with Slovenia) is the region .over in the east near the Hungarian border.. flat fertile fields as far as the eye can see..and once the food bowl of the nation until the EU market introduced European food at very competitive prices…however, this area still today produces a range of smallgoods, smoked meats and pork rinds, sausages of all descriptions including their famous blood sausage, salamis, jams, marmalades, sauerkraut, pickled vegetables, wheat products, sauces and vinegar..The wines of this region are also outstanding..There is much to delight the food and wine hedonist in Slavonija…home to some of the nation’s leading winemakers.

 The Australian traveller is known to be pretty easy going….
 They don’t easily get upset..they are not usually demanding…most proprietors say they are delightful guests…however, they do expect value for money, no smoking in restaurants, and good service with a smile.